tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/050_sql_crdt/README.md

 In this step, we'll use SQL as an example to demo how this workflow works.
 All other types of reqeusts will work the same way.

-## Build
+## Build the "sql" branch
+First you'll need to switch to the `sql` branch of `tutorial=v1`:
+`git checkout sql`

+If you get an error about `sample-actor/Cargo.lock` you can delete that file.
+Alternately you can also do `git checkout —force sql` if there are any uncommited changes preventing you from switching branches.

-In your local `tutorial-v1` repo, you'll need to build two wasm files that are located in the `sample-actor` and `sample-txn-executor` folders.
+In your local `tutorial-v1` repo, you'll need to build the two wasm files that are located in the `sample-actor` and `sample-txn-executor` folders.
+These build scripts are located at the following locations:

+- `sample-actor/build.sh`
+- `sample-txn-executor/build.sh`

 The target wasm files will be copied to the `dev-runner` repo: specifically to `/local/b-node` and to `dev-runner/local/a-node` respectively.
 Note: unlike the `sample_actor.wasm` file that goes to the **b-node**, this `sample_txn_executor.wasm` goes to the **a-node**.
 This is because it runs in the state machine.

 Start the dev-runner by running `docker compose up`.

-Start the front end by running `npm i` and `npm start` from the sample-front-end folder.
+Back in your `tutorial-v1` local folder, start the front end by running `npm i` and `npm start` from the sample-front-end folder.

 ## Admin page and initialization